Star Trek: Into Darkness may hurt your Trekkie heart, but it’s a decent action movie

 Some basic facts first: Star Trek: Into Darkness hit theatres in mid-May of 2013, and was a huge hit.
 It is, of course, the sequel to Star Trek (2009) which is a reboot of the Star Trek franchise of TV series’ and movies.
 JJ Abrams has thus far been at the helm of the reboot and his films have met with huge box office success, whilst simultaneously being largely rejected by hardcore Trekkies on the basis of pretty much everything.

-Full Disclosure: I am not a hardcore or softcore, or any core of Trekkie.
+Full Disclosure: I am barely any type of Trekkie.